-As our programs continue to grow, the Office of First Year Experience & Family Programs seeks current students who can reveal their true potential as leaders on Longwood’s campus.
+As our programs continue to grow, the Office of Student Success and the First Year Experience Team seek current students who can reveal their true potential as leaders on Longwood’s campus.

-Peer mentors communicate with incoming students regularly through the 1839 summer experience prior to the start of the freshman year.
-In 1839, incoming students have the chance to get to know their Peer Mentor as well as the rest of their future LSEM class while learning tips and tricks to preparing for college in an interactive and relatable online environment.
+In 1839, incoming students get to know their Peer mentor, as well as fellow Lancers, in their First Year Community group while learning tips and tricks to prepare for college in an interactive and relatable online environment.

-New Lancers Days are the best four days of the best four years of every Longwood student's life!
-Peer Mentors lead the students assigned to their LSEM class through the New Lancer Days program where students learn to navigate resources on campus, get ready for the start of classes, and most importantly: HAVE FUN!
+Are the best four days of the best four years of every Lancer's life!
+As a Peer Mentor, you'll be assigned to your First Year Community through the New Lancer Days program.
+The New Lancer Days program is where new students learn how to navigate resources on campus, get ready for the start of classes and most importantly: HAVE FUN!

 Peer Mentors are partnered with a Student Success Coach, a Longwood faculty or staff member trained to assist students with the transition to college, for the Fall semester.
 Peer Mentors and Coaches work together to plan activities for their coaching groups and disseminate important information to their students, such as information to prepare for spring registration.